esluyter/ESTimeline/README.md

   0.2.wait;
 };
 ```
-- You can think of Routine clips as kind of your generic "execute this code here", and if you want say OSC out to a light board to line up with the sounding events, check the `addLatency` box.
+- if you want say OSC out to a light board to line up with the sounding events, check the `addLatency` box.
 - You can interact with the timeline using `~thisTimeline` which always refers to the timeline you're currently working in, or `~timeline` which refers to either this or the nearest parent timeline whose `useEnvir` box is checked
   - if no parent timeline is set to `useEnvir`, then `~thisTimeline` will overwrite anything you might have in your current environment.
   - in that case, `~timeline` might be nil unless you've set it in your current environment.